Source code for pvlib.pvsystem

 [docs] @_unwrap_single_value def get_aoi(self, solar_zenith, solar_azimuth): """Get the angle of incidence on the Array(s) in the system.
 Parameters ---------- solar_zenith : float or Series.
 Solar zenith angle. solar_azimuth : float or Series.
 Solar azimuth angle.
 Returns ------- aoi : Series or tuple of Series The angle of incidence """ return tuple(array.get_aoi(solar_zenith, solar_azimuth) for array in self.arrays)

-[docs] @_unwrap_single_value def get_irradiance(self, solar_zenith, solar_azimuth, dni, ghi, dhi, dni_extra=None, airmass=None, albedo=None, model='haydavies', **kwargs): """ Uses the :py:func:`irradiance.get_total_irradiance` function to calculate the plane of array irradiance components on the tilted surfaces defined by each array's ``surface_tilt`` and ``surface_azimuth``.
-Parameters ---------- solar_zenith : float or Series Solar zenith angle. solar_azimuth : float or Series Solar azimuth angle. dni : float or Series or tuple of float or Series Direct Normal Irradiance.
-[W/m2] ghi : float or Series or tuple of float or Series Global horizontal irradiance.
-[W/m2] dhi : float or Series or tuple of float or Series Diffuse horizontal irradiance.
+[docs] @_unwrap_single_value def get_irradiance(self, solar_zenith, solar_azimuth, dni, ghi, dhi, dni_extra=None, airmass=None, albedo=None, model='haydavies', **kwargs): """ Uses :py:func:`pvlib.irradiance.get_total_irradiance` to calculate the plane of array irradiance components on the tilted surfaces defined by each array's ``surface_tilt`` and ``surface_azimuth``.
+Parameters ---------- solar_zenith : float or Series Solar zenith angle. solar_azimuth : float or Series Solar azimuth angle. dni : float, Series, or tuple of float or Series Direct Normal Irradiance.
+[W/m2] ghi : float, Series, or tuple of float or Series Global horizontal irradiance.
+[W/m2] dhi : float, Series, or tuple of float or Series Diffuse horizontal irradiance.
 [W/m2] dni_extra : float, Series or tuple of float or Series, optional Extraterrestrial direct normal irradiance.
-[W/m2] airmass : float or Series, optional Airmass. [unitless] albedo : float or Series, optional Ground surface albedo. [unitless] model : String, default 'haydavies' Irradiance model. kwargs Extra parameters passed to :func:`irradiance.get_total_irradiance`.
-Notes ----- Each of `dni`, `ghi`, and `dni` parameters may be passed as a tuple to provide different irradiance for each array in the system.
-If not passed as a tuple then the same value is used for input to each Array.
-If passed as a tuple the length must be the same as the number of Arrays.
+[W/m2] airmass : float or Series, optional Airmass. [unitless] albedo : float or Series, optional Ground surface albedo. [unitless] model : String, default 'haydavies' Irradiance model. kwargs Extra parameters passed to :py:func:`pvlib.irradiance.get_total_irradiance`.
+Notes ----- Each of ``dni``, ``ghi``, and ``dni`` may be passed as a float, Series, or tuple of float or Series.
+If passed as a float or Series, these values are used for all Arrays.
+If passed as a tuple, the tuple length must be the same as the number of Arrays.
+The first tuple element is used for the first Array, the second tuple element for the second Array, and so forth.
+Some sky irradiance models require ``dni_extra``.
+For these models, if ``dni_extra`` is not provided and ``solar_zenith`` has a ``DatetimeIndex``, then ``dni_extra`` is calculated.
+Otherwise, ``dni_extra=1367`` is assumed.
 Returns ------- poa_irradiance : DataFrame or tuple of DataFrame Column names are: ``'poa_global', 'poa_direct', 'poa_diffuse', 'poa_sky_diffuse', 'poa_ground_diffuse'``.
 See also -------- pvlib.irradiance.get_total_irradiance """ dni = self._validate_per_array(dni, system_wide=True) ghi = self._validate_per_array(ghi, system_wide=True) dhi = self._validate_per_array(dhi, system_wide=True) albedo = self._validate_per_array(albedo, system_wide=True) return tuple( array.get_irradiance(solar_zenith, solar_azimuth, dni, ghi, dhi, dni_extra=dni_extra, airmass=airmass, albedo=albedo, model=model, **kwargs) for array, dni, ghi, dhi, albedo in zip( self.arrays, dni, ghi, dhi, albedo ) )

 [docs] @_unwrap_single_value def get_iam(self, aoi, iam_model='physical'): """ Determine the incidence angle modifier using the method specified by ``iam_model``.
 Parameters for the selected IAM model are expected to be in ``PVSystem.module_parameters``.
 Default parameters are available for the 'physical', 'ashrae' and 'martin_ruiz' models.
 Parameters ---------- aoi : numeric or tuple of numeric The angle of incidence in degrees. aoi_model : string, default 'physical' The IAM model to be used.
 Valid strings are 'physical', 'ashrae', 'martin_ruiz', 'sapm' and 'interp'.
 Returns ------- iam : numeric or tuple of numeric The AOI modifier.
 Raises ------ ValueError if `iam_model` is not a valid model name. """ aoi = self._validate_per_array(aoi) return tuple(array.get_iam(aoi, iam_model) for array, aoi in zip(self.arrays, aoi))